Graco Extend2Fit Review

 Our Analysis and Test Results

-The Extend2Fit earned an impressive 9 of 10 for crash test results which makes it the top product in this metric.
+The Extend2Fit earned impressive crash test results which makes it the top product in this metric.

 This Graco has a HIC result of 214 Gs where the high is 1000 and a lower result is better.
-The best result for this sensor is 186 earned by the Essentials by Britax Allegiance.
-The graph below shows a comparison of the Extend2Fit and the Allegiance.
+The best result for this sensor is 186 earned by the Britax Allegiance.
+The image below shows a comparison of the Extend2Fit and the Allegiance.

 Ease of Install - LATCH

-If possible, you want to choose LATCH anchor installation for your Extend2Fit because it is easier earning an 8 of 10.
+If possible, you want to choose LATCH anchor installation for your Extend2Fit because it is easier.